This video was produced in 2020. For the latest treatment options, speak with your doctor.

 Are there different types of STK11 mutations?

-Several STK11 gene mutations have been identified that cause inactivation of the STK11 protein.
+Several STK11 gene mutations have been found that can inactivate the STK11 protein.
 Researchers are still trying to understand if the different types of STK11 mutations impact treatment options.

 What is the course of treatment like for someone with an STK11 mutation?

-The presence of an STK11 mutation does not impact first-line treatment, which is often chemotherapy and/or immunotherapy.
-However, researchers are looking closely at the role immunotherapy in patients with an STK11 mutation.
-Data show the presence of an STK11 mutation may make immunotherapy less effective.
-In the future, STK11 status, along with PD-L1 and TMB levels (other important biomarkers) may help doctors predict which patients will benefit from immunotherapy.
+Having STK11 mutation does not impact first-line treatment, which is often chemotherapy and/or immunotherapy.
+However, researchers are looking closely at the role of duel immunotherapy in patients with an STK11 mutation.
+Some studies show that the STK11 mutation may make immunotherapy less effective.
+In the future, STK11 status, along with other important biomarkers like PD-L1 and TMB levels, may help doctors predict which patients will benefit from immunotherapy.

 Work with your doctor to discuss your goals and options each time you have to make a treatment decision.
 The three big questions to ask are: